wei06159git/WeiShan-Portfolio/README.md

-# Welcome to Wei-Shan's Profolio
+# Welcome to Wei-Shan's Portfolio

 My name is Wei-Shan Sun.
 Thank you very much for visiting my GitHub page!!!
 This profolio is mainly for Sierra College "IT75-Python for Many Uses" course.
 I will share my Python projects in here.
 Stay Tuned!!! 😊